-- Determine if elevated heavy metal concentrations presently occur in irrigation water and irrigation ditch sediment, and in soil that has been irrigated with water diverted from the Animas River; and, - Monitor the migration of contaminated surface water sediment from Colorado into New Mexico, as it pertains to irrigated agriculture and the river-agricultural land interface.
+- Determine if elevated heavy metal concentrations presently occur in irrigation water and irrigation ditch sediment, and in soil and crops that have been irrigated with water diverted from the Animas River; and, - Monitor the migration of contaminated surface water sediment from Colorado into New Mexico, as it pertains to irrigated agriculture and the river-agricultural land interface. - Monitor and sample agricultural crops, and analyze for GKM heavy metals contaminants; compare to risk screening levels.

-- Initial and periodic future sampling, especially after runoff/storm events, of surface water sediment and irrigated soils for heavy metals and evidence of increasing trends for concentrations migrating into NM from CO. - Facilitate coordination between ditch associations and public water systems to ensure that future ditch flushing does not adversely impact drinking water intakes. - Facilitate coordination between ditch associations, grower groups, farmers' markets, farm boards, county, state and federal service providers and the general public to ensure food and agriculture safety.
+- Initial and periodic future sampling, especially after runoff/storm events, of surface water sediment and irrigated soils and crops for heavy metals and evidence of increasing trends of metals concentrations migrating into New Mexico from Colorado. - Facilitate coordination between ditch associations and public water systems to ensure that future irrigation ditch flushing does not adversely impact drinking water intakes. - Facilitate coordination between ditch associations, grower groups, farmers' markets, farm boards, county, state and federal service providers and the public to ensure food and agriculture safety.